It’s Not Your Muscle - Lyssa Gettys Uchida

 Hello Fascia.

-six times as many sensory nerves as muscle tissue.
+It is believed that fascia contains approximately six times as many sensory nerves as muscle tissue.
 No wonder you are in pain!

 So what is fascia, and how can you reduce discomfort caused by it?